-A feature or API is labelled as "(preview)" to indicate its behavior is unique in the beta endpoint.
+An API or feature in Microsoft Graph is labelled as "(preview)" to indicate its behavior is unique in the beta endpoint.

-The behavior of most features and APIs in the v1.0 version is in parity with the beta version. "preview" qualifies a minority of features and APIs in one of the following two cases:
+The behavior of most APIs and features in the v1.0 version is in parity with the beta version. "preview" qualifies a minority of APIs and features in one of the following two cases:

 - Available in only beta